MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Sites/Remove-MgSiteListItemVersionField.md

 # Remove-MgSiteListItemVersionField

 ## SYNOPSIS
-Delete navigation property fields for sites
+A collection of the fields and values for this version of the list item.

 ## SYNTAX